Combining guaranteed and spot markets in display advertising: Selling guaranteed page views with stochastic demand: Conclusion

-There are several points to be noted here.
+This study has some limitations, which can be addressed as future research directions.
 First, due to the complex nature of combining both channels, we focus on a simplified model setup in the paper, while keeping the major features of guaranteed contracts and RTB.
 Our model setup can be relaxed to the case when there are multiple separate groups of impressions with different delivery time periods.
 For instance, the impressions from one ad slot on a specific day can be treated as a separate group, then for each group, our model can be applied.
 Therefore, an advertiser can buy impressions from the same ad slot with different delivery time separately.
 Second, we discuss a simple standardised guaranteed contract, in which the advertiser has no further control of advertising delivery in the delivery period.
 This setting is consistent with the exiting literature as reviewed in Section~\ref{sec:related_work}.
 It is possible that an advertiser would like to gain further control of advertising, e.g., deciding when to advertise in the future delivery period.
-Flexible guaranteed contracts like ad options would be suitable choices~\citep{Chen_2015_1,Chen_2015_2,Chen_2018_1}.
+Flexible guaranteed contracts like ad options can be the suitable mechanisms to use~\citep{Chen_2015_1,Chen_2015_2,Chen_2019_1}.
 However, in these studies, the authors only investigate the contract pricing but not both allocation and pricing.
 Also, the ad option pricing models discussed in those studies are not optimal.
-Developing a new revenue maximisation model for optimal pricing and allocation of ad options can be a very interesting future topic.
+Developing a new revenue maximisation model for optimal pricing and allocation of ad options can be an interesting future topic.
 Third, when guaranteed contracts are sold, how to prioritise the contracts in the delivery period is not discussed in our paper.
 This is a different problem that is out of the scope of our study because our model focuses on the sales framework (i.e., the optimal allocation of the future inventories into two channels and the corresponding optimal guaranteed contract prices).
 In the delivery period, the publisher can give equal priority to the guaranteed contracts or prioritise some contracts based on the pre-sold guaranteed contract price or other metrics~\citep{Feldman_2009,Ghosh_2009}.
-Finally, our model simplifies the advertiser\rq{}s behaviour and decision by using a ratio that represents the proportion of those who want to buy an impression, and we do not explicitly model the advertisers' strategic behaviour of deliberation over PG and RTB, as well as the option of leaving the market.
-Future research could model the strategic behaviour of advertisers using a utility function~\citep{Su_2007,Aviv_2008}, and study how such a strategic behaviour impacts the publisher\rq{}s optimal pricing and allocation decisions.
+Therefore, another interesting future direction is developing an unified model which integrates guaranteed contract selling and premium impressions delivery operation.
+Finally, our model simplifies the advertiser\rq{}s behaviour and decision by using a ratio that represents the proportion of those who want to buy an impression, and we do not explicitly model the advertisers' strategic behaviour of deliberation over PG and RTB.
+Future research can model the strategic behaviour of advertisers using a utility function~\citep{Su_2007,Aviv_2008}, and study how such a strategic behaviour impacts the publisher\rq{}s optimal pricing and allocation decisions.